yizheng1709/djangoPractice/README.md

 # djangoPractice
-understanding how apps are nested in a proejct
+understanding how apps are nested in a project